-(A) "Forensic evaluation service" means an evaluation resulting in a written expert opinion regarding a legal issue for an individual referred by a criminal court, domestic relations court, juvenile court, adult parole authority, or other agency of the criminal justice system or an ODMH operated. regional psychiatric hospital.
+(A) "Forensic evaluation service" means an evaluation resulting in a written expert opinion regarding a legal issue for an individual referred by a criminal court, domestic relations court, juvenile court, adult parole authority, or other agency of the criminal justice system or a Ohio department of mental health and addiction services (OhioMHAS) operated regional psychiatric hospital.
 Forensic evaluation service includes all related case consultation and expert testimony.
-Forensic evaluation service also assists courts and the adult parole authority to address mental health legal issues such as those referenced in paragraph (B) of this rule.
+Forensic evaluation service also assists courts and the adult parole authority to address behavioral health legal issues such as those referenced in paragraph (B) of this rule.

-(B) Forensic evaluation service addresses mental health legal issues, including the following:
+(B) Forensic evaluation service addresses behavioral health legal issues, including the following:

 (1) Competency to stand trial, as defined in division (G)(3) of section 2945.371 of the Revised Code;